A QUESTION OF

-A. Correct -- in its general, world-wide sense.
+A. Correct - in its general, world-wide sense.
 And, by implication, having children, if the couple choose to have them.
-That is the purpose of marriage in this world -- to have legal sex and to raise families.
+That is the purpose of marriage in this world - to have legal sex and to raise families.
 People “marry, and are given in marriage” for this purpose.
 The contract is for life whether you are an atheist or a Christian -- the atheist because he doesn’t believe in an afterlife, and the Christian because this basic, general contract or vow is for this life, and only for this life.
-This is the contract established in the Law of Moses.
+This is the contract established in the Torah (Law) of Moses.
 If one or other of the partners dies, then the surviving partner is at liberty to marry again.
-This Law, which is now a part of the Christian law, still applies.
+This Old Covenant Torah (Law), which is now a part of the New Covenant Torah (Law), still applies.

 Therefore all general marriage contracts entered into on this basis are for this life alone.
-Jesus is saying that this earthly arrangement does not continue in heaven.
+Yah'shua (Jesus) is saying that this earthly arrangement does not continue in heaven.
 He says that the children of the resurrection do not make such contracts.
-Earthly-type marriage comes to an end.
+Earthly-type marriage-making comes to an end.

 Q. I see that you are hinting at something else but I am already sceptical...

 A. I understand.
 But please don’t go and create a whole theology of marriage on the basis of only one passage.
 We must see what the Bible says as a whole, and there are other very important passages relating to this passage.